ashn-dot-dev/site/src/blog/2025-08-03-vscode-disable-shell-integration.md

 when the additions that an IDE added to my personal configuration and system setup without my explicit consent don't even work correctly.

-Today I installed Visual Studio Code on my Mac and was annoyingly greeted with the output `bash: -: command not found` within the integrated terminal every time a command was executed:
+Today I installed Visual Studio Code on my Mac and was greeted with the output `bash: -: command not found` within the integrated terminal every time a command was executed:

 ```sh
 $ echo 'hello'